 School of Law

-My main areas of research are labour and employment law and human rights, and I have a strong interest in philosophical and theoretical approaches to these subjects.
-Current research projects include work on philosophical and legal aspects of the relationship between human rights and labour law, and the regulation of artificial intelligence and 'algorithmic management' in the workplace.
+Current research projects include work on philosophical and legal aspects of human rights protection within the employment relationship, the role of implied terms in relational contracts, and the regulation of artificial intelligence and 'algorithmic management' in the workplace.

-Before academia I worked in Parliament as a Senior Researcher and Political Advisor, where I was responsible for speech writing, and policy and legislative analysis in the shadow Treasury and Justice teams.
+Before academia I worked in Parliament for several years as a Senior Researcher and Advisor in the shadow Treasury and Justice teams.

 - LLM, London School of Economics